tomohiro/gyazo-cli/README.md

 ### Take a screenshot and then upload

-NOTE: this feature is available on OS X only.
+NOTE: this feature is not available on Windows. ([ImageMagick](http://www.imagemagick.org/script/index.php) is required for Linux users)

 ```sh
 $ gyazo